-- 2. The Police have received a reduction in calls concerning all the families that have been dealt with e.g. - a.
-WNR case- The year preceding the projects involvement 30 calls were made to the police, in 7 months since the projects involvement only 2 calls have been made (1 of these by the family reporting a loss).
-The neighbours were also supported through the project and the council/police received a complimentary letter from neighbour who had previously been writing to complain. - b.
-JS case- A young mother and newborn daughter moved into a private rented terraced home.
-This lady and her guests began displaying antisocial behaviour and the month following led to 8 calls to the police.
-The victims also made calls to the Community Safety Team asking for help.
-Since the projects involvement in over six months only 3 calls have been made to the police and no further calls have been made to the Community Safety Team. - 3.
-In the thirty-four cases dealt with by The Families Project so far, only two have resulted in evictions.
-This obviously is a significant improvement from previously, where offending families were regularly displaced and the problems continued elsewhere. - 4.
-In a number of cases there has been a considerable impact on the structure of the family life for those involved, and feedback has been received from other statutory agencies such the Local Education Authority, who noticed an improvement in the attendance record of the young people who are being dealt with by the project (Please see Appendix 2 for illustrations of the impact the project had on the educational achievements of the youths involved).
+- The project has been successfully launched; it has been operating for about 14 months now.
+It has an established referral mechanism that is widely available throughout the partner agencies.
+The Police and the Community Safety Team have noticed an improvement in the quality of life issues in the areas surrounding the families dealt with.
+This however has proved very hard to quantify. - 2.
+Examples of reduction in calls to Police can be shown using all the families that have been dealt with (Please also see Appendix 1 for more examples): - a.
+WNR case- The year preceding the projects involvement 30 calls were made to the Police, in 7 months since the projects involvement only 2 calls have been made (1 of these by the family reporting a loss).
+The neighbours were also supported through the project and the council/Police received a complimentary letter from a neighbour who had previously been writing to complain. - b.
+JS case-A young mother and newborn daughter moved into a private rented terraced home.
+This lady and her guests began displaying anti social behaviour and the month that followed led to 8 calls to the Police.
+They also made calls to the Community Safety Team asking for help.
+Since the projects involvement in over six months only 3 calls have been made to the Police and no further calls have been made to the Community Safety Team. - 3.
+In all thirty four cases dealt with by The Families Project, so far only two evictions have been necessary.
+This obviously is a significant improvement from previously, where offending families were regularly displaced. - 4.
+In a number of cases dealt with by The Families Project there has been considerable impact on the structure of family life and this has been noticed by education in the improved attendance record of young people who are being dealt with by the project.
+(Please see Appendix 2 for examples)